 We have three different choirs so you can choose the choir that is the best fit, based on your levels of confidence and musical experience as well as the amount of time you are able and willing to devote to choir.
 Your choral experience will be shaped by choosing the choir that best suits your experience and goals.
 If after joining one of the Joyful Noise choirs you think that another one of our choirs would be a better fit, we encourage you to chat with Artistic Director Eva Bostrand.
 She can help you decide if one of the other choirs would be right for you.
 If so, you are welcome to move.

 The changing Covid 19 situation will affect the delivery of our programs.
-More details will be available soon!
+To read more about how we are creating a safe singing environment for all, please click here.

 What do the choirs have in common?